-CRDN 2.5: Assign patient care activities to NDTRs and/or support personnel as appropriate.
 CRDN 2.6: Refer clients and patients to other professionals and services when needs are beyond individual scope of practice.

-CRDN 2.7: Apply leadership skills to achieve desired outcomes.

-CRDN 2.10: Demonstrate professional attributes in all areas of practice.
+CRDN 2.8: Demonstrate negotiation skills.

+CRDN 2.11: Show cultural competence/sensitivity in interactions with clients, colleagues and staff.
 CRDN 2.12: Perform self-assessment and develop goals for self-improvement throughout the program.